Real estate broker: getting found in the AI era

 Search is shifting to AI

-Google's AI summaries are already used by 2 billion people a month.
-Your future clients ask an AI their real estate questions — and it decides which names show up.
+Google's AI summaries are used by 2 billion people a month.
+Increasingly, real estate questions are asked to an AI, which suggests names in its answer.

 Monthly users of Google's AI Overviews (AI summaries built into Google Search).

-More than one in eight searches already shows an AI summary at the top, and it doubled in months.
-The results page you knew is vanishing before your eyes.
+More than one in eight searches shows an AI summary at the top, a figure that doubled in months.
+The classic results page is changing fast.

 Share of US Google searches that show an AI Overview at the top of the page.